2017 Indigenous Focus Day

 Indigenous Focus Day 2017

-The Indigenous Focus Day is an exclusive 1-day invite-only event hosted by the Indigenous Remote Communications Association (IRCA) and the Australian Communications Consumer Action Network (ACCAN).
+The Indigenous Focus Day was a 1-day event hosted by the Indigenous Remote Communications Association (IRCA) and the Australian Communications Consumer Action Network (ACCAN).

-There will be Story tellers and discussion group leaders, all ensuring everyone has a chance to learn new things and contribute to conversations.
+There was storytellers and discussion group leaders, all ensuring everyone has a chance to learn new things and contribute to conversations.

-The day will be facilitated by Christine Ross, an Arrernte/Kaytetye desert woman who has successfully led an Indigenous Focus Day before (Darwin 2015).
+The day was facilitated by Christine Ross, an Arrernte/Kaytetye desert woman who has successfully led an Indigenous Focus Day before (Darwin 2015).
 Pictured.

 Our story tellers will stimulate thinking and discussion.
 Check out the Indigenous leaders and organisations who are willing to share their story.
 The program illustrates that discussion and thinking about Problems, solutions and then Resolutions is the structure of the day.
 Indigenous WA People and organisations are encouraged to ask the Forum Organisers for an Invitiation.